 The Department of Special Education offers multiple options for graduate study to meet the varying professional needs and goals of teachers interested in enhancing their competency to educate individuals with disabilities.

-The Master of Science program is designed to meet the advanced study needs of current teachers with special education certification.
+The Master of Science program is designed to meet the advanced study needs of current teachers with special education licensure.
 The program focuses on developing leadership, action research, and other advanced competencies.

 The Department of Special Education offers several advanced certificate programs aligned with the Illinois State Board of Education LBS II options.
-We currently offer programs for Behavior Intervention and Curriculum Adaption, which can be taken as electives within the Master of Science program.
-We also offer programs for Multiple Disabilities and Transition Specialist, which can be taken as electives within the Master of Science program or as stand-alone certificate programs.
-We also offer a program for Deaf and Hard of Hearing/Listening and Spoken Language Professionals, which is offered on a cohort basis.
+Behavior Intervention and Curriculum Adaption programs which can be taken as electives within the Master of Science program.
+Multiple Disabilities and Transition Specialist are programs offered either as electives within the Master of Science program